IBK2024/next-JS-ecommerce-app/README.md

 <div align="center">

-# Next JS Startup Template
+# Next JS E-commerce App

 </div>

 ## About the repository
-A really nice and simple template for Next JS that comes with sass tailwind and biome js as the linter all **pre-configured** and is free for anyone to use.
+A really nice e-commerce website made using next js, typescript and tailwind css.

 ## Using the repository
 ### Cloning the repository